wwwy3y3/coren/README.md

 In this starter-kit, you can find it's not so much different from other react boilerplate.

 So we are going to explain the different part of coren projects.
 At this brief introduction, we will not elaborate on each term.
-But don't worry, you can see more details document after this part.
+But don't worry, you can see more detail document after this part.

 First take a look at `coren.config.js`.